AleksandarBayrev/general-linux-fixes/Fedora-After-Install.md

 ## After kernel upgrade
 * It is recommended after running `dnf update` to run `sudo akmods-shutdown` to rebuild kernel modules and then reboot.

+## Running in VMware
+* Issue noticed on Fedora 37 - sound is choppy, to resolve it: `sudo dnf install pulseaudio --allowerasing`